ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 (Screenshot 8)

 2. In the Modal window, your name should show up as the **Ticket Creator.**

-3. CC: additional users in the next field to make them aware of the ticket and its status.
+3. Copy additional users in the **CC** field to make them aware of the ticket and track its status.
 4. Add a descriptive subject to the ticket.
 5. Collect and add all useful information to the **Description** section, such as:
    * Date and time the issue began
    * Frequency of the issue (permanent or constant, at a particular time of day, etc.)